julianazhu/sparkify-redshift-etl/README.md

 # sparkify-redshift-etl
 ## Project Overview
-This is the second project in the
+This is the third project in the
 [Udacity Data Engineer Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027).

 The virtual startup 'Sparkify' provides a music streaming service.
 In this